 You deserve better!

-Based on our work with B2B sales teams around the globe, as well as data from the RAIN Group Center for Sales Research, where we relentlessly study what the top sellers do and what buyers are looking for, we have gleaned 9 keys to achieving success in today's B2B sales environment:
+Based on our work with B2B sales teams around the globe, as well as data from the RAIN Group Center for Sales Research, where we relentlessly study what the top sellers do and what buyers are looking for, we have gleaned 9 keys to achieving success in today's B2B sales environment.

 1. Drive Value

 All sellers talk about providing value, but few actually do it well.
 To drive value, you need to have a plan to create it.
 You need to be obsessed with the value you're bringing to buyers in every conversation and every touch.
-The companies and sellers that do this experience wildly better sales results.
+The companies and sellers who do this experience wildly better sales results.